 - D. Investigations - 1.
 To maintain order and discipline in the schools and to protect the safety and welfare of students and school personnel, school authorities may search a student, student lockers or student automobiles under the circumstances outlined below and may seize any illegal, unauthorized, or contraband materials discovered in the search.
-School officials may allow the use of trained dogs for searches upon authorization by the superintendent. - 2.
+School officials may allow the use of trained dogs for searches upon authorization by the Superintendent. - 2.
 As used in this policy, the term "unauthorized" means any item dangerous to the health or safety of students or school personnel, or disruptive of any lawful function, mission or process of the school, or any item described as unauthorized in school rules available beforehand to the student. - 3.
-A student's failure to permit searches and seizures as provided in this policy will be considered grounds for disciplinary action.
+A student's failure to permit searches and seizures as provided in this policy will be considered grounds for disciplinary action. - a.

-- a.
 Personal Searches - 1.
 A student's person and/or personal effects (e.g., purse, book bag, etc.) may be searched whenever a school authority has reasonable suspicion to believe that the student is in possession of illegal or unauthorized materials and it is reasonable to believe the materials could be found on the student's person or in the student's personal effects, given its size or shape.
 Reasonable suspicion is not required if a student freely, voluntarily, and knowingly consents to the search. - 2.
-When reasonable suspicion exists, the principal after consultation with the superintendent may authorize the use of an electronic detection device to search individuals on campus or at school sponsored events. - 3.
 If the school official has reasonable suspicion to believe that the student has on his or her person an item dangerous to the student or to others, including drugs or weapons, a frisk or "pat down" search of a student's person may be conducted if less intrusive measures are insufficient for conducting a search.
 A pat down search by a school official in any other circumstances must first be approved by the Superintendent.
 A pat down search will be conducted in private by a school official of the same sex and with an adult witness present, when feasible. - b.
 Locker Searches